atalienet/startie/README.md

 * **Advanced Launch Conditions:**
     * Set groups to launch automatically on system startup or user login.
     * Implement delayed launch times for each group, relative to startup or login, facilitating a staggered and controlled application launch.
-* **Customisable Application Order:** Define the precise sequence in which applications within a group are launched, ensuring a smooth and predictable startup experience.

 ## System Requirements